Coalition warplanes force Yemen's fishermen into the shallows - NewsBreak

 Coalition warplanes force Yemen's fishermen into the shallows

-HODEIDAH, Yemen, Nov 25 (Reuters) - Yemeni fisherman Yaser Rutain came back to port with a guitar shark and some sea catfish, a decent catch considering he had to keep close to shore to avoid fighter jets and helicopters of the Saudi-led coalition patrolling the Red Sea coast.
+HODEIDAH, Yemen (Reuters) - Yemeni fisherman Yaser Rutain came back to port with a guitar shark and some sea catfish, a decent catch considering he had to keep close to shore to avoid fighter jets and helicopters of the Saudi-led coalition patrolling the Red Sea coast.

 He unloaded his fish in a wheelbarrow in the crowded fishing port of Hodeidah city, where the polluted waters are shared by dhows and seagulls.